Home computers have come a long way since the early days. Processors are much faster and storage size is incredibly large in comparison.

 Peripheral devices have also made great strides.
 For example, you can purchase large, flat-screen HD monitors that are extremely lightweight with great picture quality.
 Many people use these wonderful gadgets to play video games or stream movies.
 However, if you buy a new monitor, its display settings might not be right for you.

 That’s why you need to know how to test and calibrate your PC monitor.
 Before we tell you how to adjust your monitor’s settings, let’s define them.

 When you go to adjust the settings on your monitor, it’s a good idea to know what you are adjusting.

-- Color – When you increase or decrease the color setting, you are adjusting the color saturation of the monitor.
-That just indicates how bold and deep the colors are.
+- Color – When you increase or decrease the color setting, you adjust the color saturation of the monitor.
+That indicates how bold and deep the colors are.
 Turn it all the way up and then turn it all the way down to see the color range.
 Set it where it’s most appealing to you.

-- Tint – This setting adjusts color hue, defined as the property of light by which the color of an object is classified as red, blue, green or yellow in reference to the spectrum.
+- Tint – This setting adjusts the color hue, defined as the property of light by which the color of an object is classified as red, blue, green or yellow about the spectrum.
 This can vary depending on the monitor’s manufacturer.
 Many times this setting will impact the color and dimness of the display.

 How to make basic monitor display adjustments

 Depending on the ambient lighting at your home, the default display settings on your monitor might not be appropriate.
 You will need to adjust them manually.